MR-Farabough/calculatorProject/README.md

 > Need to run a check to see if the operator has already been pressed

 > Need to add a negative number input option

+- my logic is really broken and I won't be able to chain operations without hitting enter